-The results of routine blood tests performed during your participation in this study will be returned to you as they are obtained.
-Your biopsy results will be returned to you after the study is over.
+[Define the results that] will be returned to you after the study is over.
 Although we do not yet know whether the results obtained from these biopsies will be helpful in guiding your medical care, we want you to have the results available to you and your doctor.